haasn/libplacebo/README.md

   the needs of libplacebo, but may be useful to somebody else regardless.
 Also contains the structs needed to define a filter kernel for the purposes of libplacebo's upscaling routines.
+- `tone_mapping.h`: A collection of tone mapping functions, used for conversions between HDR and SDR content.

 The API functions in this tier are either used throughout the program (context, common etc.) or are low-level implementations of filter kernels,